hubmapconsortium/pipeline-release-mgmt/README.rst

   ``multi-docker-build`` package
 * Tag all containers as ``latest`` and with the new tag name
 * Push all Docker containers/tags to Docker Hub
-* Update all CWL files to use tagged versions of any containers built from this repository (*i.e.* those listed in ``docker_images.txt``)
+* Update all CWL files to use tagged versions of any containers built from the pipeline repository (*i.e.* those listed in ``docker_images.txt``)
-* Commit the update to the CWL files
+* Commit the updated CWL files
 * Tag the new commit, signed or not
 * Push the ``master`` and ``release`` branches, and the new tag

 Options:

---pretend   Don't run anything that would make any modifications to the
+--pretend   Don't run anything that would make any modifications to any Git
-            any Git repositories or Docker images.
+            repositories or Docker images.
 This will still run ``git branch -a`` to obtain the list of Git branches, however.
             This will print all commands which would be run.